lugq1990/automl-engine/README.md

  - `Nueral network models search` with `kerastunner` to find best hyper-parameter for specific type of algorithm.
  - `Cloud files` are supported like: `Cloud storage` for GCP or local files.
  - `Logging` different processing information into one date file for future reference.
+ - `Processing monitoring` for each algorithm training status.
  - `RESTful API` for API call to get prediction based on best trained model.

 Sample code to use `auto_ml` package by using `Titanic` dataset from Kaggle competion, as this dataset contain different kinds of data types also contain some missing values with different threasholds.